 4 Myths About Nightshade Vegetables, Busted

-Some popular diets suggest avoiding eggplants, tomatoes, peppers and potatoes.
+Some popular diets suggest avoiding eggplants, tomatoes, peppers and potatoes—but is that really necessary?
 We debunk common myths about nightshade vegetables.

 Take the nightshade vegetables or Solanaceae, a plant family that includes eggplant, peppers, potatoes and tomatoes.
-(The term ‘nightshade’ may have been coined because some of these plants prefer to grow in shady areas, and some flower at night.)
+(The term “nightshade” may have been coined because some of these plants prefer to grow in shady areas, and some flower at night.)
 An online search of “nightshade vegetables” yields results linking them to a host of health ailments from arthritis to migraines.
 Naturopaths sometimes recommend that people with arthritis avoid nightshades.
 And Patricia J. Wales, a naturopathic doctor in Calgary, says naturopaths may suggest that people with osteoarthritis eliminate nightshades.
 These vegetables are also excluded from certain eating plans.
 Dr. Joshi’s Holistic Detox — endorsed by Gwyneth Paltrow and Kate Moss — claims nightshades are related to poison ivy and potentially poisonous.
 “But poison ivy isn’t even in the same plant family,” explains Barry Micallef, a plant biochemistry expert at the University of Guelph.
-(What are lectins?
-Should you avoid them?)

 Why the bad reputation?
 Some people may think nightshade vegetables are harmful because they’re confusing them with “deadly nightshade” or Atrope belladonna, an inedible weed that’s also part of the Solanaceae family, explains Micallef.
 Historically, the deadly nightshade has been associated with witchcraft.
 When ingested in large amounts, it may cause convulsions or even death.
 But that has nothing to do with these vegetables.
 Here, we bust four other myths:

-Doubtful.
 Certain macrobiotic diets recommend that people with health challenges avoid nightshade vegetables and that even healthy people should eat them infrequently, says Judy MacKenney, a counsellor at the Kushi Institute, a macrobiotic educational institute in Becket, Mass.
 “Nightshade vegetables are high in oxalic acid,” she claims, “Which inhibits the absorption of calcium, and can weaken bones and lead to osteoporosis.”
 But Stephanie Atkinson, a member of the scientific advisory committee for Osteoporosis Canada, says that while oxalates are known to bind calcium in the intestine, reducing calcium absorption, this occurs only when calcium intakes are very low and oxalate intakes very high.
 Nightshades, however, are not high in oxalic acid, she says.
 “The alkali contributed by vegetables and fruits is beneficial for bones as it protects them from using bone to neutralize blood acid.”
-Here’s the truth about how to reduce your risk of osteoporosis.

 Contrary to the rumours, however, eggplant, peppers and tomatoes — even the green ones — do not produce solanine and are perfectly safe to eat, he says.